An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: A First-Order Explicit Scheme on Irregular Domains

 Second, the pressure Poisson formulation used here ensures both that, at every point in the time integration: (i) the normal and tangential velocity boundary conditions are accurately satisfied. (ii) The zero divergence condition is accurately satisfied.
 On the other hand, in the original projection method, the step advancing the flow velocity forward in time enforces the velocity boundary conditions, but cannot guarantee that incompressibility is maintained.
 In the other step, the pressure is used to recover incompressibility --- by projecting the flow velocity field onto the space of divergence free fields.
 Unfortunately, while removing the divergence, this second step does not necessarily preserve the correct velocity boundary values~\cite{Guermond}.

-Finally the modified equation (\ref{PPE_Implementation_Splitting1}) implemented here differs from the projection's method velocity forward step primarily by the boundary conditions imposed.\footnote{In the projection method the contribution from the pressure is ignored in the momentum equation step, but we will not focus on this here --- the prior two paragraphs deal with the consequences of this difference.} Specifically, the projection method imposes Dirichlet boundary conditions for each component of the velocity field when propagating the flow velocity.
+Finally the modified equation (\ref{PPE_Implementation_Splitting1}) implemented here differs from the projection's method velocity forward step primarily by the boundary conditions imposed.
+Specifically, the projection method imposes Dirichlet boundary conditions for each component of the velocity field when propagating the flow velocity.
 Dirichlet boundary conditions have the obvious advantage of decoupling the velocity components.
 Numerically this means that an implicit treatment of the stiff viscosity operator $\partial_t - \mu\,\Delta\/$ is straightforward.
 By contrast, on a regular grid, the boundary conditions in (\ref{PPE_Implementation_Splitting1}) couple the boundary velocities.
 Although this coupling does not pose a serious difficulty for explicit schemes, it adds a (potentially serious) difficulty to the implementation of any scheme that treats the viscosity operator in the equations implicitly.